 John, the lead photographer at Bender Photography, improves his craft by learning and perfecting cutting edge lighting and photography techniques.
+Hover over each image to see the before and after.

 This vehicle looks pretty good in the "before" photo.
 The client, who is a member of the Lake Naomi Club wanted to use the Lake Naomi Beach as a setting.
 A light painting of the exact same scene creates a far more dramatic rendition of our client's truck!
 This version was made into a 24"x36" print and hangs in the entrance of the client's business.
 It is a real eye catcher!